-TGP offers multiple fire-rated frames with sharp, crisp corners and the slender look of non-fire-rated frames to provide a visual match between fire-rated and non-fire-rated curtain walls.
-Contact TGP for more information on a matched system for your next project.
+TGP offers multiple fire-rated frames with sharp, crisp corners and the slender look of non-fire-rated frames to provide a close visual match between fire-rated and non-fire-rated curtain walls.
+Contact TGP for more information on how to create a uniform appearance between systems on your next project.

 For many years, fire-rated window, door and curtain wall frames were bulky-wrap around affairs.
 Although functional in blocking fire and keeping people safe, they lacked the sleek aesthetic commonly available with non-fire-rated frames.

-The problem for many architects was that it was impossible to achieve a visual match between fire-rated frames and other framing systems within a building.
+The challenge for many architects was achieving a close visual match between fire-rated frames and other framing systems within a building.

-Technical Glass Products (TGP) has been a pioneer in offering solutions to this design challenge.
-From diverse projects such as an expansion of the Art Institute of Chicago to New York City’s Fulton Center transit hub, TGP has worked with building teams to develop matched glazing systems.
-Now, TGP offers multiple fire-rated frames with sharp, crisp corners and the slender look of non-fire-rated frames.
+TGP has been a pioneer in offering solutions to this design challenge.
+From diverse projects such as an expansion of the Art Institute of Chicago to New York City’s Fulton Center transit hub, TGP has worked with building teams to develop fire-rated glass and framing systems that improve visual harmony with non-rated systems.
+Now, TGP offers multiple steel fire-rated frames with sharp, crisp corners and the slender look of non-fire-rated frames.

-TGP’s product development specialists have developed several complementary framing systems, including:
+TGP’s product development specialists have developed several complementary fire-rated glass and framing systems, including: